 Favorite local spots: For coffee near the airport, head to TIABI Coffee & Waffle.
 The breakfast menu is great, too.
 For some wholesome food at anytime time of day, check out Blueberry Hill.
 And for cocktails around the airport, The Island Bar & Lounge is a great choice.
 This is a down to Earth spot frequented by the locals.

 Pro traveler tip: Staying close to the airport means being around a bit of additional noise from the planes.
 If traveling with little ones, this might not be the best choice.

 Drivetime from the Las Vegas Strip: 19 minutes

 Near Las Vegas Golf Courses

-Vegas is America’s entertainment capital, so, of course, there are premiere golf courses both in and near the city.
-Have the best of both worlds — casino nightlife and golfing during the day —by staying at a vacation rental near both, but far enough away from the Strip.
+Vegas is America’s entertainment capital, so, of course, there are premier golf courses both in and near the city.
+Have the best of both worlds, casino nightlife and golfing during the day, by staying at a vacation rental near both, but far enough away from the Strip.
 Consider rentals in east Las Vegas, a handful of minutes from downtown.
-If you’d prefer even farther away, the small town of Primm, Nevada, is just over a half an hour south of Las Vegas, and it’s chock full of resorts, casinos, a factory outlet mall and two golf courses.
+Look for something in Summerlin for a ton of nearby golf options.
+If you’d prefer even farther away, the small town of Primm, Nevada, is just over half an hour south of Las Vegas, and it’s chock full of resorts, casinos, a factory outlet mall, and two golf courses.

 Henderson, part of what’s called Las Vegas Valley, is a town about 10 to 20 minutes away from the city, and it’s popular among vacationers who prefer to stay away from the flamboyance and traffic of the Strip and downtown.
 Though it’s mostly residential, there’s a mix of luxury hotels and resorts, also with condos to rent.
 If you prefer to rent a whole house, they’re available in Henderson, as well.
 The town even has a convention center since it’s minutes from McCarran International Airport, as well.